ucsc/events-calendar/docs/add-calendar-widget-to-wordpress-page.md

 ---
 layout: default
+title: Add a Calendar to a WordPress Page
 ---

 This page documents the process for embedding a list of events into a website.
 UC Santa Cruz uses WordPress, Drupal and WCMS.
 The process is similar for all three platforms.